Neist Point

 Stevenson screen

-To meteorology, Thomas early devoted his attention.
-From 1842, when he wrote a paper on 'Defects in Rain Gauges,' he remained interested in meteorology.
-Thomas has written many papers over the different branches of this subject.
 He introduced the use of barometric gradients, as a step towards the numerical measurement of the intensity of storms; and he devised an useful screen for the protection of exposed meteorological instruments, now in very general use, as it rendered observations made at different places comparable with one another.

 From the start of the Scottish Meteorological Society, Thomas keenly advocated its interests.
 He took an active part in all its operations, particularly of the establishment of the Observatory, on Ben Nevis, the highest mountian in Scotland near Fort William